es4nchez/Makefile_Updater/README.md

 # Makefile_Updater
-Its an really simple script for auto-update the SRC in your Makefile
+Its an really simple script for auto-update the sources in your Makefile.